BeatAroundTheBuscher/quasimorph_mods/advanced_start/readme.md

 ## How to Use

 - Copy resources.assets into the same folder
-- modify copy "original_start_modified.csv" to "advanced_start.csv" and change values.
+- Copy "original_start_modified.csv" to "advanced_start.csv" and change values.
 Make sure to pay attention to the limitations!
 - Run
     - in Linux with `pwsh advanced_start.ps1`
     - in Windows with `ps  advanced_start.ps1`